scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 can produce considerable cognitive and software development overhead.
-Therefore, this tool focuses on making it as easy as possible to perform data validation in a variety of contexts and workflows in order to lower the barrier to explicitly defining and enforcing the assumptions about about data.
+Therefore, this tool focuses on making it as easy as possible to perform data validation in a variety of contexts and workflows in order to lower the barrier to explicitly defining and enforcing the assumptions about data.

 In the following sections I outline the theoretical and practical underpinnings of data validation, describe in more detail the specific architecture and